-- Meanwhile, proof your yeast by whisking your yeast into the warm water.
+- Proof your yeast by whisking your yeast into the warm water and honey.
 Set aside for a few minutes to get a slightly poofy, creamy froth.
 If it doesn't do this, your yeast is old or the water was too hot and you likely killed it....start over.

 - Decide whether you would like to use a loaf pan or English muffin rings (my preference) and grease them up.
 I can make about 11-12 English muffins with this batter.